ansis-ai/gethelp/docs/50_developer/60_open_upgrade/10_running_migration.md

 ### [OpenUpgrade](https://oca.github.io/OpenUpgrade/migration_details.html#openupgrade "Permalink to this heading")

-Make the _openupgrade_framework_ and the _openupgrade_scripts_ modules available in the addons path in the ANSIS instance of the new version.
+Make the _openupgrade_framework_ and the _openupgrade_scripts_ modules available in the addons path in the SYNER-CATALYST instance of the new version.
 <br/><br/>

 ### [openupgradelib](https://oca.github.io/OpenUpgrade/migration_details.html#openupgradelib "Permalink to this heading")